TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] NULL entity error after votekick on a player that left the server, now sends message stating that votekicked player already left.
 	* [FIX] PlayerDeath hook errors in certain gamemodes where invalid entites are sent as the killer or victim.
 (Thanks Mechanical Mind).
 	* [FIX] XGUI: Slider label widths were extra large due to a slight change in default numslider behavior.
 (Thanks Fuzzik).
+	* [FIX] Garry's Mod update caused users to be banned faster than expected, log then incorrectly stated that (Console) was banned.
 	* [CHANGE] "PlayerSay" hooks are now only called serverside.
 (Thanks NoBrainCZ).
 	* [CHANGE] Logging now prints how long a user took to join the server.
 	* [CHANGE] XGUI: Updated cvarlist for sandbox and wiremod limits.